 Figure 1 - OEE Dashboard with TAED, Tactical and Strategic metrics

-Gadgeon Systems Inc has implemented OEE tracking with customized dashboards for its customers.
+Gadgeon Systems Inc - IoT software development company has implemented OEE tracking with customized dashboards for its customers.
 These dashboards are catered to three main user groups – Technicians, Production supervisors, and Strategic users (senior management).
 The TAED metrics enables the technicians and the production supervisors to ‘win the shift’.
 The tactical and strategic metrics will enable the senior management to track and improve over long term.

 Figure 2: OEE, OOE, and TEEP